Aravansay

 The Aravansay (Аравансай, Aravonsoy) is a river in Kyrgyzstan and Uzbekistan.
 Its source is in the Kichi-Alay range, part of the Alay Range, and it discharges into the Shahrixonsoy, one of the canals of the Fergana Valley.
 The river is 102 km long, and the watershed covers 1960 km2.
-In its upper course, it is called Gezart, in its middle course Chilisay.
+In its upper course, it is called the Gezart, and in its middle course the Chilisay.
 Its largest tributaries are the Kyrgyzata, Koschan, Agart and Akdöbö.
 The main settlements along the river Aravansay are the villages Jangy-Nookat and Aravan.
 Near the village Kara-Koktu it passes through the Dangi Canyon.